 Non-juvenile mussels can use behavioral measures to avoid desiccation (Gagnon et al. 2004; e.g., movement towards water, burrowing into sediment).
-Therefore, if temporary, short-term reductions in flow and wetted perimeter occur gradually, as they would under normal (i.e., non-drought) conditions, it is unlikely that substantial population-level impacts to mussel species would occur.
+Therefore, if temporary, minor, short-term reductions in flow and wetted perimeter occur gradually, as they would under normal (i.e., non-drought) conditions, it is unlikely that substantial population-level impacts to mussel species would occur.

 In contrast, reductions in flow and wetted perimeter brought about by prolonged drought conditions could have moderate to substantially adverse impacts on the aquatic habitat and non-motile species of Normandy Reservoir and Duck River.
-Under these conditions, the implementation of Alternative B may ameliorate some of these impacts.
-As discussed in Section 3.1, under low water conditions the implementation of Alternative B would increase reservoir elevations approximately 25% of the time (relative to Alternative A).
-Under drought conditions, more water would be available for release to the Duck River to increase flow, wetted perimeter, DO, and wastewater assimilative capacity - all of which would have a positive impact on aquatic habitat and species.
+Under these conditions, the implementation of Alternative B would ameliorate some of these impacts.
+As discussed in Section 3.1, under low water conditions the implementation of Alternative B would increase reservoir elevations approximately 25% of the time (relative to Alternative A), and as a result of increased elevations.
+This additional water in the reservoir would be available to supplement low river flows and maintain the minimum flow target requirements for extended periods (relative to Alternative A), which would increase flow, wetted perimeter, DO, and wastewater assimilative capacity - all of which would have a positive impact on aquatic habitat and species.
 The release of additional water to Duck River could be particularly important to mussel species as severe drought conditions have been shown to cause punctuated mass mortality events in some waterbodies (Vaughn et al. 2015), and these die-off events can have cascading, long-term impacts on aquatic ecosystems (DuBose et al. 2019).
-The implementation of Alternative B provides TVA with additional flexibility to manage water quantity or quality issues in the Duck River and is therefore considered to have slightly beneficial impacts on aquatic habitat and species, especially during drought conditions.
+The implementation of Alternative B provides TVA with additional flexibility to manage water quantity or quality issues in the Duck

+River and is therefore considered to have slightly beneficial impacts on aquatic habitat and species, especially during drought conditions.